MatteoWebDeveloper/CSS-Architecture/src/scss/development-procedure.md

 ```html
 <div class="text-center  c_card  c_card--secondary   t_text-bold"></div> // consolidate component
 ```
-Bootstrap class will be overwritten by the component, the component will be overwritten by the trump.
+Bootstrap class is overwritten by the component, the component class is overwritten by the trump class.